kiki-lee/goldendoor/tutorial.md

 })
 ```

-## Step 4
+## Step 3

-Do the same thing for pin P2, but check door 2.
+Do the same thing for P2, but check door 2.

 ```blocks
 input.onPinPressed(TouchPin.P2, function () {